MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/federation-and-hybrid/New-FederationTrust.md

 ```

 ### -Thumbprint
 The Thumbprint parameter specifies the thumbprint of a certificate issued by a public certification authority (CA) trusted by the Microsoft Federation Gateway.
-For more details, see Federation.
+For more details, see Federation (https://technet.microsoft.com/library/dd335047.aspx).

 ```yaml
 Type: String